Pennsylvania Online Gambling

 The only anticipated change in the coming months or year will be interstate online poker.
 Pennsylvania was the fourth state to legalize online poker and casino games, and the other three – New Jersey, Delaware, and Nevada – all signed an interstate liquidity agreement in 2017 to share online poker players.
 In addition, New Jersey and Delaware, both of which offer casino games online, will share casino game jackpots.
-It is expected that Pennsylvania will likely join the network once its online sites are launched and running smoothly, possibly in early 2019.
+It is expected that Pennsylvania will likely join the network once its online sites are launched over summer 2019.

 Gambling Sites FAQ

 Q: Can I play for real money on your recommended poker, gambling, and betting sites?